You may be ready to get matched with your ideal egg donor and become a parent, so let us explain the process of selecting egg donors step by step.

 If you plan to take a route of egg donation in your surrogacy journey, you should gather some information first.
 For example, it is vital to know whether egg donation is legal or not in your destination country.
 Most countries that allow egg donors to help intended parents make their dreams come true permit anonymous donations.

-Royal Surrogacy offers surrogacy programs in Georgia, Ukraine, Argentine, and the USA, and respectively, egg donation is part of these programs.
-Donating eggs anonymously is legal in Argentina, while in the Georgia, Ukraine and the U.S., you can see adulthood photos of your egg donor.
+Royal Surrogacy offers surrogacy programs in Georgia, Israel, Argentine, and the USA respectively, egg donation is part of these programs.
+Donating eggs anonymously is legal in Argentina, while in the Georgia and the U.S., you can see adulthood photos of your egg donor.

 The donation is obtained by contacting a donor who needs to be a healthy and young woman who has undergone a long series of comprehensive tests.
 Both tests that track her medical profile, and tests that deal with personal issues.